VanoraSC/i2c_intercept/c_preload_lib/README.md

 - `I2C_SOCAT_TTY` – serial device bridged by the helper (default: `/dev/ttyS22`)
 - `I2C_SOCAT_SOCKET` – socket path used by the `socat` helper (default:
   `/tmp/ttyS22.tap.sock`)
+- `I2C_REDIRECT_EXEMPT` – comma separated list of I²C addresses that should bypass the redirect and talk to hardware directly (default: none)

 ### Data format